tarwn/lessthandot-hugo/blogs/content/posts/2012-02-03-automatically-version-control-your-jenkins.md

 ```
 And then the last step is to create a remote repository, add the credentials to mercurial, and do our first push.

-In my case I created a new BitBucket repository and then cheated by opening the repository in TortoiseHg WorkBench to save the remote address and my credentials as &#8220;default&#8221;.
+In my case I created a new BitBucket repository and then cheated by opening the repository in TortoiseHg WorkBench to save the remote address and my credentials as “default”.

 With the remote repository setup, now I can do the first push: